dc4eu/vc/standards/apiv21.md

 ### Description

-The Data Store should now have an endpoint with these parameters as input to return the corresponding attestation data to the Issuer System.
+The Datastore should now have an endpoint with these parameters as input to return the corresponding attestation data to the Issuer System.

 This endpoint should only return the attestation data if there is a unique match for the institutional identity; otherwise, an error message should be reported.
 Again, mapping is done by matching the `identity` information provided by the